 I also cut out holes where I wanted my light fixtures to be and had my husband do the wiring (I do NOT mess with electricity!).
 I also re-installed the same baseboards and 3/4" round which I painted black to match the cabinets.

 And finally I taped off the entire room with plastic and used my sprayer to paint it!
+We installed the lights and she was ready to decorate!

 Please let me know if you re-create this!
 DIY-ing makes me so happy and I love to share in the joy of all your projects and accomplishments!
 GOOD LUCK!